NuGet/NuGet.Client/docs/feature-guide.md

 Given that the guide is written with engineers in mind, we will not elaborate on the first phase.

 1. Problem statement
-2. Initial design
+1. Initial design
-3. Design review
+1. Design review
+1. Threat modeling
-4. Implementation
+1. Implementation
-5. Shipping and adoption
+1. Shipping and adoption

 ### Problem statement